 Our immune system needs to be alert at all times, supervising different types of invasions to the body.
 The most important factor in keeping the functioning of the immune system proper is our diet.
-During peaks of infection, the immunity cells may require higher amounts of basal energy to keep up, thus making the need for a proper diet more apparent.
+During peaks of infection, the immune cells may require higher amounts of basal energy to keep up, thus making the need for a proper diet more apparent.
 In case, the diet does not suffice; the immune system starts to fulfill its requirement from endogenous sources; i.e the body storage.

 Micronutrients and their specific roles